thycotic/dsv-docs/product/dynamic-secrets/mysql.md

 The path is arbitrary, as is the description, of all secrets.
 To mark a secret as a MySQL root secret, ensure its attributes contain a key `type` with a value of `mysql`.
 All fields in the `data` object are required.

-Second, create a new dynamic secret linked to the root secret.
+Then create a new dynamic secret linked to the root secret.
 The secret could look like the following:
 ```
 {
     "path": "db:mysql:dyn1",